Bunya Mountains National Park

-Bunya Mountains is a national park in the South Burnett Region, Queensland, Australia.
+Bunya Mountains is a national park in the South Burnett Region and Toowoomba Region in Queensland, Australia.
+The Bunya Mountains held a unique significance as the largest pan-tribal gathering place in eastern Australia, making them one of the most important cultural landscapes on the continent alongside Uluru.

 Geography

 The park includes much of the mountain range called the Bunya Mountains.
-The park are encompasses the most westerly area of subtropical rainforest in southern Queensland and the largest population of bunya pines remaining in the world.
+The park encompasses the most westerly area of subtropical rainforest in southern Queensland and the largest population of bunya pines remaining in the world.
 It is situated 63 km northeast of Dalby or 58 km southwest of Kingaroy.

 The park is known for its abundant wildlife, permanent waterfalls and its views.
 The mild climate of the range means morning and evening temperatures are low.
 The park is accessed by a steep and winding roads and is serviced with camping grounds, a network of walking tracks and several picnic grounds.

 History

-The Wakka Wakka, Jarowair and Barrumgum tribes are the traditional owners for the Bunya Mountains and have inhabited and managed the mountains through traditional land-use management for thousands of years which included the cultural significant "Bunya Feasts" which would see thousands of people from surrounding tribes from Queensland and New South Wales come to the Bunya Mountains for these gatherings.
+The Wakka Wakka, Jarowair and Barrumgum tribes are the traditional owners of the Bunya Mountains and have inhabited and managed the mountains through traditional land-use management for thousands of years which included the cultural significant "Bunya Feasts" which would see thousands of people from surrounding tribes from Queensland and New South Wales come to the Bunya Mountains for these gatherings.
 The Bunya grasslands are unique relics of a much cooler climate and have existed since the last ice age, persisting due to regular burning by Aboriginal peoples over many thousands of years known as "fire farming".
 Recent core samples confirmed that Indigenous fire management was occurring on the Bunya Mountains as far back as 9,000 years ago during the Holocene era.
 Evidence suggests fire farming created the largest estate management in the world of the vast state and territories of Australia, performed in ceremonies, for land control, food control and farming, and produce (native yams) harvesting by Aboriginal people for thousands of years.
 Fire management has enabled the grasslands to maintain their treeless characteristic, preventing rainforest and woodland species from becoming established.
 The balds are considered a cultural landscape and an enduring symbol of Indigenous land management which still hold significance to Indigenous people today.

-The BunyaBunya Mountains (the correct Aboriginal word is BunyaBunya) form part of the larger creation spiritual song line which connects the five shield volcanoes of Tweed Volcano (Woolumbin), Glass House Mountains, The Main Range Mountains Mount Barney. the five volcanos are known as Oobi oobi).

-This creation story connects these areas, nations and the mobs/clans along these routes who co-existed harmoniously, through ceremonies, trade and economic exchange for thousands of years.

 The arrival of European settlers saw the removal of Indigenous communities off the Bunya Mountains ending active fire management by Indigenous people from 1860s onwards.

 During the 1860s the park was logged for red cedar, bunya pine and hoop pine and the Aboriginal people were pushed out.
 European settlers began to visit the area and enjoy the scenery in the same decade.